rodu/image-resizer/README.md

 ## Setup

+The programs requires the [ImageMagick suite](https://www.imagemagick.org/script/index.php) to run.

+In Ubuntu, ImageMagick can be installed with: `sudo apt install imagemagick`

-First, run `npm install` to install any required dependency.
+Then, run `npm install` to install any additional required dependency.

+## Configuration

+The only available options at the moment is the specification of a list of desired dimensions to use for the image sizes.

+Edit the file `src/breakpoints.json` to change the list of image sizes you'd like to get in output.

-## Run
+## Usage

 In the terminal, go to the `src` folder.
 Then run: